How To Use Strong Verbs To Add Punch To Your Writing

 If you select well, you can help your writing to be more show than tell because you will be cutting down on your use of weak adverbs.

 An excellent way to avoid telling is to check the frequency of your use of adverbs.
-Try to replace them to add movement directly to your verbs.
+Try to replace them to add movement directly with your verbs.

 If you have too many adverbs or adjectives, try to rethink your verb by finding a much stronger alternative.